guillp/requests_oauth2client/README.md

 )

 # `ba_resp` will contain the response attributes as returned by the AS, including an `auth_req_id`:
-ba_resp.auth_req_id
+assert ba_resp.auth_req_id
-ba_resp.expires_in  # decreases with time
+assert ba_resp.expires_in  # decreases with time
-ba_resp.expires_at  # a static `datetime` to keep track of the expiration date, based on the "expires_in" returned by the AS ba_resp.interval  # the pooling interval indicated by the AS ba_resp.custom  # if the AS respond with additional attributes, they are also accessible
+assert ba_resp.expires_at  # a static `datetime` to keep track of the expiration date, based on "expires_in" assert ba_resp.interval  # the pooling interval indicated by the AS assert ba_resp.custom  # if the AS respond with additional attributes, they are also accessible

 pool_job = BackChannelAuthenticationPoolingJob(client, ba_resp)